 Report Properties Name The name specified in the Name field is displayed in the report list of this dialog and in the tree view.

 Status The current report will only be visible in the tree view if the Report is Enabled checkbox is ticked.
 If this checkbox is empty, the current report will not be displayed in the tree view.
 Author This field shows the name of the person who created the report.
 This name will be shown under Author on the report cover page.
-Language Reports for which the German language has been selected will only be displayed if the Docusnap language setting is also German.
-English reports are only displayed if the language has been set to English.
+Language Reports for which the English language has been selected will only be displayed if the Docusnap language setting is also English.
+German reports are only displayed if the language has been set to German.
 The language that you select in the Manage Reports dialog determines the file name prefix, i.e. either "DE" or "EN".
 After creating and saving the report, you can still change the language.
 If you switch the language, e.g. from German to English, the prefix will be changed from "DE" to "EN" and the report will be displayed as soon as the display language for Docusnap is changed to English.
 The headings in the report, however, remain in the language in which they were created.
 File Name The file name for the reports is composed of the "DE" or "EN" prefix, the report name and the ".mrt" file extension.
 The prefix depends on the selected language.
-You can choose any name you like, but it is recommended to enter a meaningful name.
+You can choose any name you like.
 This file name will be used to save the report on the disk.
 Report Cache If you want to create extensive reports, you need to enable the Report Cache feature.
 This feature caches the pages of the report.
 This makes sense in case the RAM on your machine would not be sufficient to create the report.
 If you select the Auto setting here, the report will be split once it has reached 500 pages.
 The On setting causes Docusnap to cache the pages of the report from the first page on.
 Upon completion of the creation process, the pages will be combined into a single report.
 This step takes additional time, so make sure to only select this setting if your RAM is insufficient for creating the report.
 It is recommended to use the Auto setting.
 Description The text entered here will appear on the cover page.
 This field is optional, i.e. you can save the report without a description.
+Existing Meta Objects This group in the lower half of the dialog displays the meta objects existing in the tree views.
+Select the desired tree view from the drop-down list.
+Enable the checkbox of the meta object you want to link the report with.
+The reports will be listed in the tree section below the node of the meta object they are linked with.
+If you link the report with a meta object of the Report type, the report will replace this meta object in the tree view.
+If desired, you can change the object the report is linked with and you can link the same report with multiple nodes in the tree where it can be edited.
+By clicking the New button, you create a new, empty report.
+Enter all required properties and then click Save to apply your entries.
+To delete reports that are no longer needed both from this list and from the hard disk, click the Delete button.